mattdangerw/mattdangerw.github.io/README.md

 - [Pretraining a Transformer from scratch with KerasNLP](https://keras.io/guides/keras_nlp/transformer_pretraining/)

-  A guide on pretraining a transformer with a masked langauge modeling tasks that also serves as an introduction to the lower-level building blocks in the KerasNLP library.
+  A guide on pre-training a transformer with a masked language modeling loss that also serves as an introduction to the lower-level building blocks in the KerasNLP library.